 Well, your emotions tend to hijack a lot of your decisions, based on what you think is most important right now.
 However, what you feel matters most today isn’t necessarily always what 10-years-from-now-you needs (or even 10-minutes, 10-days or 10-months-from-now-you).

 That’s why it helps to put some emotional distance between you and the decision, before making a choice.
 For example, sticking with the number ten, try the 10/10/10-perspective:

 How would you feel about your decision 10 minutes, 10 months and 10 years from now?

 Another cool trick is to take on the perspective of a friend, giving advice.
 Imagine your best friend came to you and explained the exact dilemma you face, asking you what she should do.

 We often give much more objective advice to our friends, because we’re not bugged down by the short-term emotions they struggle with in the moment.
 Do the same for yourself, and future-you will be a lot happier!

 As I said in the intro, there’s not much to complain about with these guys’ writing.
 It’s rock solid.
-Highly recommended and definitely one of the better how-to-make-better-decisions-books out there!
+Decisive comes highly recommended and definitely one of the better how-to-make-better-decisions-books out there!

 What else can you learn from the blinks?